Affirm Holdings: 2023: Layoff

-2024–present: International expansion
+2024–2025: International expansion

 According to Reuters in April 2024, Affirm had started offering buy now, pay later loans for elective medical procedures.
 Affirm stated that the share of transactions in this category at 0% annual interest was nearly half, a higher proportion compared to other categories.

 In May 2024, the company reported having 18.1 million "active users" and 292,000 "active merchant clients".
 That same month, the CFPB announced that it would apply some of the same consumer protection rules on BNPL lenders that applied to credit card companies.
 The new rule was said to require BNPL lenders including Affirm to investigate customer disputes, refund products that have been returned, and provide periodic billing statements — all requirements that credit card companies complied under the Truth in Lending Act.
 The CFPB added that the new rule was open to comments until August 1, 2024 and set to be "effective in 60 days".
 May 2024 also saw Google announce the expansion of its partnerships with Affirm and Zip, following an initial pilot earlier in the year.
 These partnerships involved showing buy now, pay later options from Affirm and Zip when checking out online with Google Pay.
 The expansion included a roll out of these options to additional "merchant sites and Android apps" for the U.S. users.
 In the same month, CNBC called Affirm's savings account the "Best For Simplicity".

 In June 2024, Apple announced a partnership with Affirm, allowing U.S. users to apply for Affirm's loans through Apple Pay, and subsequently revealed plans to shut down its own "Pay Later" service.
 According to CNBC, Affirm was slated to "surface" as an option for U.S. Apple Pay users on iPhones and iPads later in the year.
 In the same month, the company also announced that its customers may have been affected by a data breach at partner bank Evolve Bank & Trust.
 Affirm added that its systems were not compromised and Affirm card holders could continue using their cards.

 In August 2024, Affirm reported processing $26.6bn in GMV for its fiscal year ending June 30, 2024.
 In September 2024, the company's installment loans became available to shoppers using Apple Pay, as part of the previously announced partnership between Affirm and Apple.
 Affirm said it processed $28bn in GMV for the year ending September 30, 2024.